 We are one of a select number of international business schools accredited by EQUIS, the European Foundation for Management Development's quality inspectorate and the Bath MBA has been accredited by the Association of MBAs (AMBA) since 1976.
 The School is consistently ranked among the top UK business schools by The Times, The Sunday Times, The Financial Times and The Guardian.

 The centrality of research to teaching is an essential feature of all our programmes.
 The School offers a full range of programmes from undergraduate to postgraduate up to PhD level and post-experience programmes including the world-ranked Bath MBA.
 The School also provides tailored executive development programmes for middle and senior management.

-The School of Management has a faculty of around 90 teaching and research staff, including visiting academics, with a support team of around 70 managerial and administrative staff.
+The School of Management has a faculty of around 100 teaching and research staff, including visiting academics, with a support team of around 70 professional staff.
 Research income averages £2 million per annum.
-There are approximately 2,100 students in total comprising some 200 MBA students, 460 Master’s students, 210 full- and part-time research students, and over 1100 undergraduates following BSc degrees.
+There are approximately 2,100 students in total comprising some 200 MBA students, 480 Master’s students, 210 full- and part-time research students, and over 1100 undergraduates following BSc degrees.
 The School also runs joint undergraduate programmes with Departments in the Faculties of Engineering and Design, Science and Humanities and Social Sciences.